 We’ve done the Minnie vans (they come with car seats) and we’ve also done pickup, which seems to work well.
 Whatever you do, plan for DOUBLE the time so you don’t screw up your plan for the day.

 So for instance, let’s say you wanted to park hop.
-Just going from magic kingdom to Epcot will take you an HOUR.
+Just going from Magic Kingdom to Epcot will take you about an Hour.
 And that can be a generous estimate on time.

 If you are coming from one of the resorts by bus, estimate it to take 30-45 minutes.
 Between waiting for the bus, waiting to load and unload, waiting for traffic, then walking to the entrance.
 I didn’t even include getting through security or the ticket entrance.